Henry Jacques Gaisman: As bachelor

+Latter days and marriage

-In 1948, while in Mt.
-Sinai hospital for routine medical care, he met Catherine ("Kitty") Vance (1919 - May 1, 2010), then a 29-year-old nursing supervisor and native of New Rochelle.
+In 1948, while in Mount Sinai Hospital in New York City for routine medical care, he met Catherine ("Kitty") Vance (1919 - May 1, 2010), then a 29-year-old nursing supervisor and native of New Rochelle.
 Four years later, on 18 April 1952, at age 82, he married Catherine, then aged 33.
 Initially, the couple considered selling their land to Westchester County to build a new site for the Westchester Community College.
-However, the couple changed their plans before the deal could be completed, and despite County threats to take the land through condemnation, he and his wife Catherine passed the title for their land to the New York Archdiocese in 1957 for $600,000, with the provision they could live on the estate as long as they wished.
+However, the couple changed their plans before the deal could be completed, and despite County threats to take the land through condemnation, he and his wife Catherine passed the title for their land to the New York Archdiocese in 1957 for $600,000, with the provision the Gaismans could live on the estate as long as they wished.
 (The Westchester Community College was eventually built on the 364 acre John Augustine Hartford estate on Grasslands Road in Valhalla.)